markopolopb/DWIN_T5UIC1_LCD-OrangePi/README.md

 )
 ```

-If your control wheel is reversed (Voxelab Aquila) use this instead.
+If your control wheel is reversed (Voxelab Aquila) use this instead (or swap A and B cables).
 ```python
 #!/usr/bin/env python3
 from dwinlcd import DWIN_LCD